ETdoFresh/Blog/content/page/wp-import/csci-5675-advanced-game-development/index.md

   * The Paper Prototype, a non-digital version of the game that allows the designers to test and refine gameplay.
   * The First Playable (or Alpha Release), which is the first digital version of the game.
 It must be completed before mid-term grades are due.
-  * The Beta Release, which should contain all of the game&#8217;s features but may contain bugs.
+  * The Beta Release, which should contain all of the game's features but may contain bugs.
   * The Final Release, which should be thoroughly tested and ready to play.
 It must be completed before the scheduled final exam for the class.

 A **Game Designer** is responsible for ensuring that the game meets its goals (such as to be fun or educational).
 A designer decides what mechanics the game needs to have and creates content such as dialog and levels.
-A designer earns credit by providing thoughtful, critical observations about the game&#8217;s strengths and weaknesses every week.
+A designer earns credit by providing thoughtful, critical observations about the game's strengths and weaknesses every week.
 These reports are given to the Producer and should be based on first-person observations or observations of play tests and should include recommendations for changes that the Producer and Lead Developer can translate into specific tasks.
 Designers also earn credit by completing content creation tasks assigned by the Lead Developer on time.
-A designer&#8217;s workload will be heavy at the start of the course but will become lighter as the game nears completion and features can no longer be changed.
+A designer's workload will be heavy at the start of the course but will become lighter as the game nears completion and features can no longer be changed.

 The **Lead Developer** (or Lead Programmer) collaborates with the Producer to decide what features can be implemented in each milestone and delegates programming tasks to the other developers and content creation tasks to the game designers.
 The Lead Developer earns credit each time a programming task that has been assigned to a developer is completed on time.
 It is expected that the Lead Developer is an experienced programmer capable of helping other developers when needed; however, the Lead Developer _may not_ assign tasks to herself unless she is also a developer.
 The Lead Developer is encouraged, but not required, to choose developer as her second role.